 You only need a few things to give this technique a try.

-#3: Lens hood – Usually used in the day time these can come in hand from keeping lights in the ground from affecting your night shots too.
+#3: Lens hood – Usually used in the daytime these can come in hand from keeping lights at ground level from affecting your night shots too.

 Timing is everything